phpDocumentor/phpDocumentor/docs/PSR.md

   or a component thereof.

-* "Inline PHPDoc" is a "PHPDoc" that is related to a "Tag" instead of a "Structural element" and replaces the "Tag" his description.
+* "Inline PHPDoc" is a "PHPDoc" that is related to a "Tag" instead of a "Structural element".
+It replaces the description part of the "Tag".

 * "Type" is the determination of what type of data is associated with an element.
   This is commonly used when determining the exact values of arguments, constants,